logic-gates

 4. The Test: Turn all switches ON.
 Both lights turn on.
 Now, toggle the very first switch (Input A) OFF.

-In a real-world high-fidelity simulation, or when using the OSCILLOSCOPE_8CH, you will see the "Tree" light turn off significantly faster than the "Cascade" light.
-This is the physical manifestation of propagation delay.
+When using the OSCILLOSCOPE_8CH, you will see the “Tree” output transition noticeably faster than the “Cascade” output.
+This is the physical manifestation of the delay formula difference.

 Oscilloscope Verification